-5.15.
-SERIAL INPUT (SDI-12)
+5.14 SERIAL INPUT (SDI-12 INTERFACE)

-The logger may be constructed with a 4-pin connector (see Figure 8, on page 14) for connection to equipment which employs the SDI-12 method of signalling; this is a serial data interface.
+The logger may be constructed with a 4-pin connector for connection to equipment which employs the SDI-12 method of signaling; this is a serial data interface.
 The external equipment drives any sensor electronics; one or multiple sensors may be attached to it.